ongzh/Flight-Planner/README.md

 # Flight-Plan-Project

-Process and display flight routes from flight plans
+Process flight plans obtained from an API and graphically display the coordinates of the flight path on an interactive map.

 ## Tech Stack